 How to Turn on Auto Calculate in Excel (2 Easy Ways)

-Today, we are going to show how to turn on auto calculate in Excel.
+Today, we are going to show how to turn on auto-calculate in Excel.
 When the auto calculate is turned on, Excel considers the changes made to a particular dataset and then adjusts the result of any formula associated with that dataset.
 This makes calculation in Excel easier.
 Without a functioning auto-calculate feature, users have to calculate manually after any change to the dataset is made.
-This is a very tedious task in case of a large dataset.
+This is a very tedious task in the case of a large dataset.

 How to Turn on Auto Calculate in Excel: 2 Handy Ways

 In this article, we will discuss 2 methods to turn on auto calculate feature in Excel.
-Here, we have a dataset that contains the revenue values for different products and their total that we calculated by using the SUM function.
-We will change the revenue value of any product and will evaluate the effect on the total that is currently $38100 before and after turning on the auto calculation.
+Here, we have a dataset that contains the revenue values for different products and their total which we calculated by using the SUM function.
+We will change the revenue value of any product and will evaluate the effect on the total which is currently $38100 before and after turning on the auto calculation.

 how to turn on auto calculate in excel